stronnag/inav-follow-me/README.md

 ## Caveat

-This application has been bench tested; it has not been flight tested.
+This application has been bench tested; it has not tested in flight (by the author).

 Running against a GPS replay and trivial MSP simulator, it appears to do the right thing.